mahautlatinis/react-front-home-test/README.md

 ## Bonus

-- You can do whatever you want to improve the experience on this little app.  ✅  bonus will be on the bonus branch
+- You can do whatever you want to improve the experience on this little app.

-### Next Steps (candidate wants to do more and will do it after mid august)
+### Next Steps (candidate would like to do more and will do it after her holidays)
-- Mock data will be updated (and added) so that the user will clearly see the updates on tags selection.
-- Depending on the screen (retina or not) change the grey color text (Presentation)
+- Depending on the screen (retina or not) change the text colored in grey
-- Media queries will be added so the mobile screen only displays few recipes
+- Media queries will be added so the mobile screen only displays a specific number of  recipes
 - create a backend with express and node so that the mock_data is in a real database and the app interacts with a backend
-- relations between tables should be made to check if everything is correct (check that the steps include the correct ingredients...)
-- handle the possibility to add recipes (and related ingredients and steps), recipes tags and menu tags
+- handle the possibility to add recipes (and related ingredients and steps), recipes tags and menu tags (and edit and delete)
 - add Cypress tests for frontend and Jest test for the backend

 ## Good to know